 Her coverage has spanned diverse social and geopolitical events in the region, focusing on China, Taiwan, and Hong Kong.
 In Southeast Asia, she has explored the themes of democratization and China’s growing reach into countries including Malaysia, Indonesia, Thailand, and Myanmar.
 She covered the momentous power transition of Myanmar in 2015 and of Malaysia in 2018.

-Amber's works won her awards from the Society of Publishers in Asia (SOPA), Human Right Press Awards in Hong Kong (2013), and Excellent Journalism Award in Taiwan (2016).
-In 2019, she was awarded as Pulitzer Center's Persephone Miel Fellow for the project "The Silent War."
+Amber's reporting has been widely recognized.
+Her accolades include a Society of Publishers in Asia (SOPA) award for environmental reporting, a Human Rights Press Award from the Hong Kong Foreign Correspondents Club (FCC) and Amnesty International in 2013, and Taiwan’s Excellent Journalism Award for international reporting in 2016.
+In 2019, she was awarded a Pulitzer Center Persephone Miel Fellowship for her project "The Silent War."